TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

 """"""""""""""""""""""""""""""""""

 .. figure:: ../../Images/pagetree_img3.png
-   :alt: Figure
+   :alt: Creating pages with context menu

 To activate the context menu click on the icon of a page, not the title.
 The context menu concentrates fast access to different actions at one place.

-#. for examle disable or enable a page with one mouse click
+#.
+For examle disable or enable a page with one mouse click
-#. page actions are redundant to drag and drop actions of the page tree
+#.
+Page actions are redundant to drag and drop actions of the page tree

 Once the page has been copied or cut, it is copied to your clipboard in TYPO3.
 Creating a **new page** with the context menu will lead you to the follwing step:

 .. figure:: ../../Images/page_img1.png
-   :alt: Figure
+   :alt: Select position fpr the new page

-#. put the page on the same level of the page tree hierarchy **or**
+#.
+Put the page on the same level of the page tree hierarchy **or**
-#. put the page inside the page you clicked on, so that it will appear as a child of that page in the page tree.
+#.
+Put the page inside the page you clicked on, so that it will appear as a child of that page in the page tree.

 After selecting the location of the new page you would define the title of the page: